-The South Riel Area Structure Plan and amendments have been adopted through a bylaw passed by Council in accordance with the Municipal Government Act (MGA).
+The South Riel Area Structure Plan and amendments have been -adopted through a bylaw passed by Council in accordance with the Municipal Government Act (MGA).-

 The MGA identifies an ASP for the purpose of providing a framework for subsequent subdivision and development of the area.
-The ASP is to describe sequence of development, proposed land uses, population density, and general location of transportation routes, public utilities, and may contain other matters Council considers necessary.
+The ASP is to describe sequence of development, proposed land uses, population density, and general location of transportation routes, public utilities, and may contain other matters City-Council considers necessary.
 The approval of the South Riel Area Structure Plan does not guarantee development rights.
-At the time of subdivision or development, detailed engineering drawings will be reviewed, and the City will then determine if development can proceed.
+At the time of subdivision or development, detailed engineering drawings will be reviewed, and CHEDULE "A" TO BYLAW 27/2015 (Page 1)

+Formatted: Right: 0 cm, Space Before: 0 pt, Line spacing: single, Bulleted + Level: 2 + Aligned at: 3.81 cm + Indent at: 4.44 cm the City will then determine if development can proceed.
 In order to encourage development within the City of St. Albert, Council, by approving this Area Structure Plan, acknowledges the following limitations:

-- That final approval of any servicing agreements remains subject to a review of plans of subdivision and detailed engineering drawings as per the City of St. Albert Engineering Standards, Utility Master Plan (UMP), Transportation Master Plan (TMP), Transportation System Bylaw (TSB), Municipal Development Plan (MDP), Land Use Bylaw (LUB), and any other documents, Municipal or otherwise, the City determines relevant to the development.
-The approval of this ASP does not constitute approval of any servicing agreement, future districting, subdivision, development agreement, development permit, or building permit. - That the City reserves the right to apply any additional infrastructure servicing specification to the lands covered by this ASP in order to provide quality services to the citizens. - That all development expenses and other costs, of every nature and kind, are at the developer's sole risk, and that any additional expenses incurred by the development as a result of any modification resulting from the aforesaid Engineering Standards are at the developer's expense. - The City is not responsible financially or otherwise, to provide infrastructure to support development of this ASP.
+That final approval of any servicing agreements remains subject to a review of plans of subdivision and detailed engineering drawings as per the City of St. Albert Engineering Standards, Utility Master Plan (UMP), Transportation Master Plan (TMP), Transportation System Bylaw (TSB), Municipal Development Plan (MDP), Land Use Bylaw (LUB), and any other documents, Municipal or otherwise, the City determines relevant to the development.
+The approval of this ASP does not constitute approval of any servicing agreement, future districting, subdivision, development agreement, development permit, or building permit.

+- That the City reserves the right to apply any additional infrastructure servicing specification to the lands covered by this ASP in order to provide quality services to the citizens. - That all development expenses and other costs, of every nature and kind, are at the developer's sole risk, and that any additional expenses incurred by the development as a result of any modification resulting from the aforesaid Engineering Standards are at the developer's expense. - The City is not responsible financially or otherwise, to provide infrastructure to support development of this ASP.